zowe/docs-site/docs/user-guide/assign-security-permissions-to-users.md

 ## Next step

-After you complete the security permissions assigning, the next step is to [configure the Zowe cross memory server](./configure-xmem-server).
+After you complete the security permissions assigning, the next step is to [grant users permissions to access z/OSMF](./grant-user-permission-zosmf).